DataCurationNetwork/data-primers/Geodatabase Data Curation Primer/Geodata-Primer.md

 - Map images of each spatial layer

-*Unresolved Issues/Further Questions [for example: tracking provenance of data creation, level of detail in dataset]* Documentation of curation process: What do capture from curation process
+*Unresolved Issues/Further Questions [for example: tracking provenance of data creation, level of detail in dataset]* Documentation of curation process: What to capture from curation process:
 - Software used to evaluate
 - Questions raised in check process
 - Communications with researcher
 - Embedded metadata
 - Transformations
+- Decisions made in splitting geodatabases into multiple data objects (if applicable)

 # Bibliography
 Cited in Text